Oneflow-Inc/libai/docs/source/notes/How_to_implement_huggingface's_weights_in_LiBai.md

 # How to use Huggingface's pretrained weights in LiBai
-LiBai adopts the model structures which are more suitable for parallel training, so they are a little bit different from Huggingface's ones.
-In this tutorial, we introduce how to correctly load Huggingface's pretrained weights with LiBai model, let's take BERT as an example.
+The built-in layers in [LiBai](https://github.com/Oneflow-Inc/libai) adopts the structure which is more suitable for parallel training, therefore there may be little bit different from the Huggingface's implementation.
+In this tutorial, we will introduce users how to correctly load Huggingface's pretrained weights into LiBai's model, let's take BERT as an example.

 ## LiBai Transformer vs Huggingface Transformer
-You can see the subtle differences in the BERT structure from the following figure (left: LiBai, right: Huggingface):
+There are subtle differences in the BERT structure in the following figure (left: LiBai, right: Huggingface), which can be summarized as:
 - Location of layernorm: The location of layernorm is different, but the calculation order is the same.
 - Division mode of query, key and value: Just splice.
 - LiBai follows [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) to use the order of the layernorm and the residual connections by default.
 Megatron-LM shows that this structure will eliminate instabilities and bring a lower training loss.
 LiBai can also support the original BERT architecture mentioned in [Paper](https://arxiv.org/pdf/1810.04805.pdf), just set `apply_residual_post_layernorm=True`.
 ![architecture](./assets/architecture.png)

-## Difference of QKV slice logic
+## QKV slicing logic
 LiBai's QKV calculation logic is different from huggingface.
 ```python
 # LiBai's QKV calculation logic